GoogleCloudPlatform/endpoints-samples/k8s/README.md

    Note that the configuration ID that is displayed will change when you deploy a new version of the API.

-2. Make a note of the service name and the service configuration ID because you'll need them later when you configure the container cluster for the API.
+2. Make a note of the service name because you'll need it later when you configure the container cluster for the API.

 ## Deploying the sample API to the cluster